INDONESIA TRAVEL GUIDES

 Lampung Indonesia Travel Guides

 Three things that make this province merely beautiful are the mountains, rivers, and forests.
-With its close distance from Jakarta, no wonder that this province is also a favorite destination of the tourists.
+With its close distance from Jakarta, no wonder that this province is also a favorite destination for tourists.
 It is divided into twelve regencies (Central, East, Mesuji, North, Pesawaran, Pringsewu, South, Tanggamus, Tulang Bawang, Way Kanan, West Lampung, West Pasirir, and West Tulang) and two cities (Bandar Lampung and Metro City).
 Tourist spots like the White Sand Beach, Kiluan Bay, Pahawang Island, Siger Tower, and Putri Malu Waterfall.

 Important Guides :